Marital Property – Who Owns What After You Get Married

 If this is your first marriage, especially if you do not have any assets yet, you likely do not need a prenup.
 Though, you may still want to consider one.
 A prenup may be a good idea if you expect to receive a large inheritance or gift from a third party.
 A prenup will help ensure that your this property remains separate from the community property.

 A prenup cannot include anything relating to current or future children.
 These clauses usually end up not being in the best interest of the children, and so are unenforceable.

-A postnuptial agreement can also be helpful if a couple is considering ending their marriage and getting divorce but wants to give it one last try.
-Dividing marital assets now can motivate couples to work things out but give them peace of mind that if they do divorce, the legal process will be a little less stressful.
+A post-nuptial agreement can also be helpful if a couple is considering ending their marriage and getting divorce but want to give it one last try.
+Dividing marital assets now can motivate couples to work things out but give them peace of mind that if they do divorce, the process will be a little less stressful.

-If you have common questions about community property or property acquired, wills trusts, distribution of marital property, contact an experienced family law attorney.
-The law firm will help you plan how best to protect your financial future and divide marital property with a carefully crafted pre- or post-nuptial agreement.
-You can rest assured the attorneys will ensure the division of your community property will be fair and leave your separate assets intact.
+Important information.
+If you have common questions about marital property and distribution, community property, separate property, equitable distribution , or property acquired, wills trusts, distribution of marital property, and separation legal information, contact an experienced family law attorney.
+The Jimenez Law Firm attorneys will help you plan how best to protect your financial future and divide marital property with a carefully crafted pre- or post-nuptial agreement.
+You can rest assured the attorneys services will ensure the best division of your community property will be fair, equitable and leave your separate assets intact.